Skip to content

 If services fail health checks:

-• Verify the health check endpoint
+• Verify the health check endpoint is correct.

-• Check service logs
+• Inspect service logs.

-• Ensure correct port configuration
+• Ensure correct port and path configurations.

-• Verify service startup time
+• Adjust startup time if necessary.

 SSL Certificate Issues

-If SSL setup fails:
+If SSL/TLS setup fails:

-• Ensure ports 80/443 are accessible
+• Ensure DNS records are correct.

 Network Issues

-If services can't communicate:
+If services cannot communicate:

-• Check network configuration
+• Check your network configuration.

-• Verify port mappings
+• Verify volume mappings and port exposures.

-• Ensure dependencies are running
+• Ensure all required services are running.

 Next Steps

-After successful deployment:
+After deployment:

 1. Learn about Logging